The Best Movies Leaving Netflix This Month (February 2022)

 By joining TV Guide, you agree to our Terms of Use and acknowledge the data practices in our Privacy Policy.

-Watch movies like Good Time, Terminator 2, and Labyrinth before they leave Netflix
+Watch Our Idiot Brother, Terminator 2, and Labyrinth before they leave Netflix

-Netflix invests heavily in exclusive originals you won't find anywhere else, but the truth is that a lot of the stuff worth watching on Netflix is licensed from elsewhere, especially on the movie side.
-Netflix isn't really in the quality film business; it's in the volume business, so the best movies on Netflix are almost always older movies made by traditional movie studios.
-Unfortunately, those movies may be removed from the service at any given time as Netflix loses the rights to stream them.
-Who knows when you'll get the chance to watch them for the price of a streaming service subscription again, so watch them before they expire.
+It's dangerous to add movies that aren't Netflix Originals to your "My List" on the streaming service, because there's a good chance they'll expire before you get a chance to watch them.
+If you were planning to eventually watch the acclaimed crime thriller Good Time on Netflix and figured it would still be there when you got around to it, you figured wrong!
+It's off Netflix and now on Showtime.
+Don't make the same mistake with the other great movies expiring from Netflix in February 2022.

+The best movies leaving Netflix this month include underrated indie dramedy Our Idiot Brother, the '80s fantasy classic Labyrinth, and the legendary sc-fi action movie Terminator 2: Judgment Day.
+The good news is that some of these movies are moving to different streaming services.
+The bad news is that they're not Netflix, the streaming service you're subscribed to if you're subscribed to any.

-We've rounded up a few picks for the best movies to watch before they leave Netflix in February 2022.
-It's an eclectic collection that contains a modern classic crime thriller, a beloved recent coming-of-age favorite, a classic family movie, and one of the darkest comedies ever made.
-Catch them before they're gone.
-Keep scrolling for the full list of everything leaving Netflix in February 2022.
+We've rounded up a handful of picks for the best movies to watch before they leave Netflix imminently below.
+Keep scrolling for the full list of everything leaving Netflix in February, which also includes some good stuff we didn't highlight.
 We also have a list of everything that's coming to Netflix this month.

 Looking for more recommendations of what to watch next?
 We have a ton of them!
-We also have hand-picked selections based on shows you already love, as well as suggestions for what to watch on Netflix, Amazon Prime Video, Hulu, Disney+, HBO Max, Apple TV+, and Peacock.
+We also have hand-picked selections based on shows you already love, as well as recommendations for Netflix (movies/shows), Amazon Prime Video (movies/shows), Hulu (movies/shows), Disney+ (movies/shows), HBO Max (movies/shows), Apple TV+, and Peacock.

 For fans of: Being so stressed out that you grind your teeth to powder by the end of the movie